 |Ed in Eight Five X-Ray parked beside the Calspan Research facility|

-Back at Calspan, Dennis walked me through the finer points of the G5.
+This time, I knew where to go on the field at Niagara Falls.
+At Calspan, Dennis walked me through the finer points of the G5.
 It is a stone simple instrument, so this did not take long.
 Before I knew it, I was back in the air in trail behind Ed.

 Overall, I am pleased with the instrument.
 The attitude indicator is easily as crisp and responsive as the mechanical gyroscope ever was.
 The pitch scale is expanded such that it is easier to read precisely than the old Sigma-Tek mechanical AI ever was.
 The only flaws that I see are that the slip/skid ball seems a little less sensitive than the real thing, the airspeed displays a knot faster than my mechanical airspeed indicator, and the altitude reads ten feet low versus the mechanical altimeter.
 However, the G5 is not intended to be used as primary for any of those indications and, frankly, I prefer looking at needles over reading numbers.
 On the flight home, I learned how to set track and altitude bugs, which are a nice feature and simple to use.
 The display is far crisper than that of the Garmin 430W GPS, as apparent in the photograph above.